Course - Algorithms and data structures - IDATT2101

 Further on evaluation

-The subject consists of two parts: Written school exam and a portofolio.
+The course consists of two parts: Written school exam and a portofolio.
+Both components of the assessment must be passed in order to receive a grade in the module.

 Written exam:

-Written exam counts for 60% of the subject.
+- Written exam counts for 60% of the course.

-Re-sit exam might be changed to oral exam.
+- Re-sit exam in August might be changed to oral exam.

 Portofolio:

-The portofolio counts for 40% of the subject, where all exercises that is given is part of the portofolio.
-To pass the portofolio you must necessarily do some excersises.
+- The portofolio counts for 40% of the course, where all exercises that is given is part of the portofolio.

 In the event of voluntary repetition, fail (F) or valid absence, the portofolio must be retaken in a semester with teaching.